PlatformLab/HomaSimulation/RpcTransportDesign/OMNeT++Simulation/README.md

 1. Install omnet++ version 4.6 under the directory ./omnetpp-4.6/

-2. Copy the diff patch below into a file and apply it to OMNeT++ directory and rebuild OMNeT++ from the directory.
+2. Copy the diff patch below into a file (eg. patch.diff) and apply it to OMNeT++ directory and rebuild OMNeT++ from the directory (.../omnetpp-4.6$ patch -p1 < patch.diff)

 3. Enter inet/ directory and build inet framework.